|Address||1173 Front St. |

-In fact, the San Diego Jail provides a wide variety of medical and psychiatric services.
-The facility offers on-site dialysis, infectious disease control and dental care.
-The Jail’s psychiatric unit is the largest acute psychiatric treatment facility in the county.
+In fact, the San Diego Jail provides a wide variety of medical and psychiatric services: The facility offers on-site dialysis, infectious disease control and dental care, and the psychiatric unit is the largest acute psychiatric treatment facility in the county.

-In this article, our San Diego County criminal defense attorneys1 will explain the following:
+In this article, our San Diego County criminal defense attorneys will explain the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 You can post bail 24/7 in person at the San Diego Central Jail, located at 1173 Front St. You can also post bail at one of the other San Diego detention centers during their operating hours.

 - personal check for full bail amount up to $10,000 (if the jail supervisor approves you using a personal check)